Genre Insights: 5 Things You Need to Make an Action Movie

 This is not an absolute requirement in every action movie.
 There are many action movie heroes who are simply all-powerful (like Arnold Schwarzenegger in Terminator or Steven Seagal in any of his movies) who don’t need to level up for their final showdowns (more on those below).
 Training montages don’t always have to be workout related.
 There are many montages for gearing up, like in Commando and Rambo: First Blood Part II, that accomplish the same thing.

-However, from Jean-Claude Van Damme in many of his movies to Sylvester Stallone (most notably in Rocky IV), a training montage can be a fun, engaging way to show your hero striving toward the completion of the hero’s journey.
+With one of the older movies from the 1980’s like Jean-Claude Van Damme in many of his movies to Sylvester Stallone (most notably in Rocky IV), a training montage can be a fun, engaging way to show your hero striving toward the completion of the hero’s journey.

 4. Chases and Fight Scenes